billkarsh/SpikeGLX-MATLAB-SDK/README.md

 of the [Tim Harris Lab](https://www.janelia.org/lab/harris-lab-apig) at HHMI/Janelia Research Campus.

+### Precompiled Components

+Everything you need is included in the package and precompiled.
+You would only need to compile yourself if you need to use a very old MATLAB version.

+### Building in Linux

+I build using Linux MATLAB R2021b.

 ### Building in Windows

 I build using MS Visual Studio C++ 2015, and MATLAB R2018b.

 ### Licensing

-Use is subject to Janelia Research Campus Software Copyright 1.2 license terms:
+Use is subject to Janelia Research Campus Software license terms:
 [http://license.janelia.org/license](http://license.janelia.org/license).